 Do I think you need RFID blocking materials when traveling strictly in the United States?
 Probably not, but it doesn’t hurt.

 Now that you have an idea of what RFID blocking materials are and how thieves can use RFID readers to obtain your information, I’ll share with you my top pick.

 The waist belt I’ve been using for years to travel through Latin America and Southeast Asia is the one pictured below:

-Aside from RFID blocking materials, this belt also comes with $250 worth of theft protection insurance and a global recovery feature that may give you a chance of recovering your lost travel documents.
+Aside from RFID blocking materials, this belt also comes with theft protection insurance and a global recovery feature that may give you a chance of recovering your lost travel documents.

 I’ve learned that any extra peace of mind I can get while traveling is worth a few extra bucks upfront.

 When traveling internationally, it’s easy to overlook insurance options.

 By spending a few bucks extra upfront, you can save yourself thousands and a ton of aggravation.